pnp/cli-microsoft365/docs/manual/docs/cmd/spo/theme/theme-apply.md

 ## Remarks

-Following standard SharePoint themes are supported by the Office 365 CLI: Blue, Orange, Red, Purple, Green, Gray, Dark Yellow and Dark Blue.
+Following standard SharePoint themes are supported by the CLI for Microsoft 365: Blue, Orange, Red, Purple, Green, Gray, Dark Yellow and Dark Blue.

 ## Examples